qiboteam/qibo/doc/source/benchmarks.rst

     .

 * ``supremacy``: Circuit inspired by the `Quantum supremacy experiment <https://www.nature.com/articles/s41586-019-1666-5>`_.
-    Contains alternating layers of random one-qubit gates and ``CZPow`` gates.
+    Contains alternating layers of random one-qubit gates and ``CU1`` gates.
     One-qubit gates are randomly selected from the set ``{RX, RY, RZ}`` and have random phases.
 The total number of layers is controlled using ``--nlayers``.
     Supports the following options: